-Table 3 is a tabulation of current consumption against income.
-Roughly 9 percent of the households in the lowest income decile have current consumption above median consumption in the sample.
-In addition, 36 percent of the households are in a consumption decile at least two deciles away from their income decile.
-This dispersion of consumption within income deciles should make one cautious about using income as a measure of well-being.
+Table 3 provides a tabulation of current consumption against income.
+Roughly 9% of the households in the lowest income decile have current consumption above median consumption in the sample.
+In addition, 36% of the households are in a consumption decile at least two deciles away from their income decile.
+This dispersion of consumption within income deciles should make one cautious about using income as a measure of well being.

-Another way to see the difficulties associated with using annual income in an incidence analysis is depicted in Figure 1.
-I computed the median ratio of total expenditures to before-tax income by age of head of household and graphed this variable against age.
-As the life-cycle model predicts, all but one of the observations in which the median ratio exceeds one are for ages below twenty-five and above sixty.
+Another way to see the difficulties associated with using annual income in an incidence analysis is depicted in figure 1.
+I computed the median ratio of total expenditures to before tax income by age of head of household and graphed this variable against age.
+As the lifecycle model predicts, all but one of the observations where the median ratio exceeds one are for ages below 25 and above 60.
 In addition, I regressed this ratio against age, age squared, and age cubed.
 Figure 1 also shows the graph of the predicted ratio against age.
-The graph has
+The graph has peaks at age 18 and 78, once again suggesting that the young and the old are making expenditure decisions taking variables other than current income into account.